Finding the best electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.

-Further, when storing that document, you’ll want to make sure that documents are secure and critical information stays private.
+Further, when storing that document, you’ll want to make sure that documents are secure and that critical information stays private.

-DocHub says that it uses Amazon Web Services to store all collected data, which is common throughout the industry.
+DocHub says that it uses Amazon Web Services (AWS) to store all collected data, which is common throughout the industry.

 The company also says that it offers encryption on data both in transit and at rest, meaning that your information is secured at all times when interacting with the platform.